Specialist Overview: Advancing the Science of Hernia Repair

 Hernia Research – Patient Survey

-The following is the survey that we ask patients to complete in the office at the time of their follow up visit after surgery.
+The following is the survey that we ask patients to complete in the office at the time of their initial consultation, as well as at their follow up visit 30 days after surgery.